669 words

 Uploading an Archive to Azure Storage#

-For my Azure girls 💙, here’s how to compress a folder and upload it to an Azure Storage Blob:
+For my Azure girls 💙, here’s how to squish a folder and drop it into an Azure Storage Blob:

 data "archive_file" "app_package" {